ImDarkLK/Heroku-Trojan/README.md

 # Heroku-Trojan
-Heroku Docker Container To Deploy Xray-Core With Trojan + Websocket + TLS
+> Deploy To Heroku Xray-Core With Trojan + Websocket + TLS 🖤

+# Deploy To Heroku